ChispiDEV/Breaking_Bad_Evil_Analysis/README.md

 ### `notebooks/analysis.ipynb`
 - **Description:** Contains code and visualizations for:
   - Tracking Walter White's transformation.
-  - Network analysis of interpersonal relationships (On Process).
+  - Network analysis of interpersonal relationships (On Process//Version 2.0).
   - Evolution of variables such as Hubris and Evil.

 ## Tools Used